 The security functional requirement "Specification of management functions (FMT_SMF.1) / Loader" provides additional controlled facility for adapting the loader behaviour to the user's needs.
 These management functions ensure that the required access control, associated to the loading feature, can be realised using the functions provided by the TOE.

-The security functional requirement "Audit storage (FAU_SAS.1) / Loader" requires to store the identification data needed to enforce that only the allowed version of the Additional

-Memory Image can be loaded on the Initial TOE.
+The security functional requirement "Audit storage (FAU_SAS.1) / Loader" requires to store the identification data needed to enforce that only the allowed version of the Additional Memory Image can be loaded on the Initial TOE.

-Therefore, FTP_ITC.1/Loader, FDP_UCT.1/Loader, FDP_UIT.1/Loader, FDP_ACC.1/ Loader, FDP_ACF.1/Loader together with FMT_MSA.3/Loader, FMT_MSA.1/Loader, FMT_SMR.1/Loader, FMT_SMF.1/Loader, FIA_UID.1/Loader, FIA_UAU.1/Loader, and
+Therefore, FTP_ITC.1/Loader, FDP_UCT.1/Loader, FDP_UIT.1/Loader, FDP_ACC.1/Loader, FDP_ACF.1/Loader together with FMT_MSA.3/Loader, FMT_MSA.1/Loader, FMT_SMR.1/Loader, FMT_SMF.1/Loader, FIA_UID.1/Loader, FIA_UAU.1/Loader, and FAU_SAS.1/Loader are suitable to meet these security objectives.

-Security objective "Secure activation of the Additional Code (ANSSI.O.
-Secure-AC-Activation)"
+Security objective "Secure activation of the Additional Code (ANSSI.O.Secure-AC-Activation)"